getsocial-rnd/neo4j-aws-causal-cluster/README.md

 ## Features

-- Automatic daily backups to S3 using a read replica node (or core node, if the setup doesn't include read replicas).
+- Automatic daily backups to S3 using a spot based AWS Batch Jobs
 - Bootstrap a cluster from a backup snapshot.
 - Cluster self-healing with AutoScaling group and data volumes reuse.
 - CloudWatch alerts setup.